KevinPan2021/Image-Classification-EfficientNet-GradCAM/readme.md

-GUI sports image classification using pytorch from scratch

 Introduction:
 	This project aims to preform 100 class sports image classification using transfer learning from pretrained Resnet, EfficientNet ...
 This project includes: image data processing, training deep learning models for classification, GradCAM for visualization, and a GUI for your own data.